codewithzichao/Multilingual-Transformers/README.md

 # Offensive Language Identification in Dravidian Languages at EACL2021 Workshop
 Our source code for EACL2021 workshop: Offensive Language Identification in Dravidian Languages.
+We ranked 4th,4th and 3th in Tamil, Malayalam and Kannada language of this task finally!🥳

 **Updated:** Source code is released!🤩